"...the machine is here, and its corrupting effects are almost irresistible."

 Where what is seen is what is true

-Where I no longer seek validation in baseless affirmations
+Where I no longer seek validation in baseless

 Where I am present, where I am real